Sub6/jekyll-website/pages/contact.md

 permalink: /contact
 section: contact
 intro_paragraph: |-
   Seems you found your way here.
-So you've got a question or complain?
+So you've got a question or complaint?
 ---

 **Send us a message**